CharlotteM7/CharlotteM7/README.md

 ## Hi there, I'm Charlotte Mackay 👋

-Former Project Manager turned developer, with a 1st class BSc in Computer Science for Games and currently pursuing an MSc in Advanced Computer Science.
+Former Project Manager turned developer, with an MSc Distinction in Advanced Computer Science and a 1st class BSc(hons) in Computer Science for Games.

 ## 💻 Tech Stack